-Ever since e-cigarettes first appeared, people have debated whether they’re a positive development.
+Ever since vaping products, also known as e-cigarettes (like JUUL), first appeared, people have debated whether they’re a positive development.
 Teens are weighing in: A recent study found that 73 percent of teens think e-cigarettes are safer than tobacco cigarettes.

 What does the scientific evidence say?